rajpurkarlab/cheXlocalize/README.md

 }
 ```

-Both `pred_path` (if `metric = miou`) and `gt_path` json files must contain a key for all CXR ids (regardless of whether it has any positive ground-truth labels), and each CXR id key must have values for all ten pathologies (regardless of ground-truth label).
+Both `pred_path` (if `metric = iou`) and `gt_path` json files must contain a key for all CXR ids (regardless of whether it has any positive ground-truth labels), and each CXR id key must have values for all ten pathologies (regardless of ground-truth label).
 In other words, all CXRs and images are indexed.
 If a CXR has no segmentations, we store a segmentation mask of all zeros.
 If using your own `pred_path` and `gt_path` json files as input to this script, be sure that they are formatted per the above, with segmentation masks encoded using RLE using [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).

 This evaluation script generates three csv files:
-* `{miou/hitrate}_results_per_cxr.csv`: IoU or hit/miss results for each CXR and each pathology.
+* `{iou/hitmiss}_results_per_cxr.csv`: IoU or hit/miss results for each CXR and each pathology.
-* `{miou/hitrate}_bootstrap_results.csv`: 1000 bootstrap samples of mIoU or hit rate for each pathology.
+* `{iou/hitmiss}_bootstrap_results.csv`: 1000 bootstrap samples of IoU or hit/miss for each pathology.
 * `{miou/hitrate}_summary_results.csv`: mIoU or hit rate 95% bootstrap confidence intervals for each pathology.

 <a name="path_features"></a>